-On 1 December 2020 a change in the law means that the way in which some liabilities due to H M Revenue & Customs (“HMRC”) are dealt with in an insolvency situation will change.
-As things stand at the moment, monies due to HMRC are dealt with in exactly the same way as monies due to trade suppliers, landlords, utility companies and so on.
-However, on 1 December 2020 this changes and some monies due to HMRC will become “preferential” and will therefore come before other creditors.
+Since 1 December 2020 a change in the law has meant that the way in which some liabilities due to H M Revenue & Customs (“HMRC”) are dealt with in an insolvency situation has changed.
+Previously, monies due to HMRC are dealt with in exactly the same way as monies due to trade suppliers, landlords, utility companies and so on.
+However, as of 1 December 2020 this changed and some monies due to HMRC will become “preferential” and will therefore come before other creditors.

 The reform only applies to taxes which are collected and held by businesses on behalf of other taxpayers, i.e VAT, PAYE, Income Tax.
 For taxes owed by businesses, the changes are non-applicable i.e for corporation tax and employer’s national insurance contributions.

 It’s believed that this decision will add £185 million to the treasury’s overall tax intake, over a year.

 HMRC will continue to offer time to pay arrangements if viable businesses with tax debts need to avoid insolvency.
 The measure is expected to combat tax avoidance.
 But doubts arise in that it will transfer the losses to the private sector, have a knock-on effect of borrowing costs and leave employees and suppliers with smaller pots when businesses go bust.
 However, the Treasury states that most unsecured creditors are unable to recover their debts anyway, so will be unaffected.

 On the face of it, this might not seem too important, but it could really impact on both your company and any personal guarantees you may have given to say banks or other lenders.

 What are the implications for directors that have given personal guarantees?